James Beard Public Market

-The James Beard Public Market is a proposed public market in Portland, Oregon.
-It is named after James Beard, a Portland-born chef and cookbook writer.
-The market was planned to be located at the west end of the Morrison Bridge in downtown Portland, in what are currently parking lots, but this site was dropped in November 2016 after concerns over pedestrian accessibility due to the bridgehead ramps.
-The developer, Melvin Mark Development, still plans to build a 17-story building at the same site.
+The James Beard Public Market is a proposed public market in Portland, Oregon, United States.
+Named after James Beard, a Portland-born chef and cookbook writer, the market is slated to open in the Selling Building and the Ungar Building.
+It is slated to partially open in late 2025.

+The market was previously planned to be located at the west end of the Morrison Bridge in downtown Portland, in what are currently parking lots, but this site was dropped in November 2016 after concerns over pedestrian accessibility due to the bridgehead ramps.
+The developer, Melvin Mark Development, continued with plans to build a 17-story building at the same site.
 Original designs for the market called for it to have two halls, totaling 80,000 sqft, along with 60 permanent and 30 to 40 temporary stalls for food vendors.
-Design for the market is being led by the Norwegian architectural firm Snøhetta.
+The initial design for the market at the original site was led by the Norwegian architectural firm Snøhetta.
+These plans were abandoned in 2016.
+Since moving location to the historic Selling and Ungar Buildings, San Francisco based BCV Architecture + Interiors has taken over the design.

 History

 Part of the originally proposed site of the market abuts The Oregonian Printing Press Park, where the first copy of The Oregonian was printed in December 1850.

-The original site for the James Beard Public Market is located near the former site of the Portland Public Market, which was the largest public market in the United States when it was built in December 1933 for $1 million.
+The original site for the James Beard Public Market (JBPM) is located near the former site of the Portland Public Market, which was the largest public market in the U.S. when it was built in December 1933 for $1 million.
 It was located on what is now Tom McCall Waterfront Park in between the Hawthorne Bridge and Morrison Bridge.
 Its construction enabled removal of the on-street Carroll Public Market.
 After closing in 1942 due to lack of demand, it was later used as the headquarters of The Oregon Journal from 1948 to 1961.
 Demolition occurred in 1969.

-Multnomah County sold 3.12 acre of property to Melvin Mark Companies and the James Beard Public Market Foundation in June 2012 for $10.43 million.
+Multnomah County sold 3.12 acre of property to Melvin Mark Companies and the James Beard Public Market Foundation (JBPMF) in June 2012 for $10.43 million.
+The market is slated to partially open in 2025 and fully open in mid 2026.

+Funding

+The Oregon Legislative Assembly is considering funding for the project.

+In May 2025, Portland City Council pledged $1 million to help fund the market.

+In June 2025, Regence BlueCross BlueShield of Oregon and Cambia Health Foundation pledged $500,000.

+Vendors

+The market is slated to accommodate approximately 40 vendors.
+Approximately 100 vendor applications were submitted.
+Vendors will accept Supplemental Nutrition Assistance Program (SNAP) benefits.

+Spella Caffè is slated to operate at the market.